 If a young man suffering from ED tests negative for all other tests, it could be a sign of the early onset of andropause.
 If this is the case, men can undergo testosterone therapy and supplement their testosterone requirements to have an improved sex life.

 Now, if the young man suffering from ED is a smoker, it could be a direct repercussion of their habits.
-There is a direct relationship between smoking and erectile dysfunction.
+There is a direct relationship between smoking and ED.
 Smoking also affects sperm quality, vitality, count and it is also detrimental to men’s reproductive health.